Buying a Condo in Manila: The Ultimate Guide

 However, foreigners cannot own land.
 For instance, if you buy a house on the beach in Cebu, you will need to lease the land that the house sits on.
 These leases typically last for up to 50 years, and you can extend them for another 25 years.

-Fortunately, buying a condo in the Philippines has no such restrictions.
+Fortunately, anyone buying a condo in the Philippines has no such restrictions placed on them.
 The only law that you must be aware of is a 40% limit on foreign-owned units in a building.

-So, while you can easily own a condominium in Manila outright, your search will be restricted to buildings that haven’t yet reached their limit on foreign ownership.
+So, while you can easily own a Manila condo outright on a freehold basis, your search will be restricted to buildings that haven’t yet reached their limit on foreign ownership.

 How Much Does a Manila Condo Cost?

-Naturally, condo prices vary among neighborhoods.
-If you want to buy property in Makati, Manila’s financial hub, you should plan to spend more than someone who’s looking on the outskirts of the city.
+Naturally, condo prices in Manila vary among neighborhoods.
+If you want to buy property in Makati, Manila’s financial hub, plan on spending far more than if you’re looking on the outskirts of the city.

 Even in the heart of Makati, however, you’ll still find condos that seem like a steal.
-The mean price for a unit in Makati is below $300,000, and you can find smaller ones for only $100,000.
+The mean cost for a unit in Makati is priced below $300,000.

-While Manila properties are inexpensive now, prices are rapidly increasing, making for a great investment.
-Three-bedroom condos in both Makati and Bonifacio Global City appreciated steadily over the years, thanks to the country’s growing population.
+While Manila properties are inexpensive now, prices have increased over the past decade.
+Practically any condo for sale in Makati or Bonifacio Global City has appreciated steadily in value over the past decade, thanks to the country’s growing population.

 In Manila, you can buy practically any type of condo imaginable – and in any price range.
-Whether you’re looking for a small $50,000 studio or a multimillion dollar penthouse, you can probably find it.
+Whether you’re looking for a small $50,000 condo for sale in the Philippines or a multimillion dollar penthouse, you can probably find it.

 Metro Manila consists of a collection of different cities.
 Manila proper is densely populated and filled with historical sites, but condominiums are few and far between.